Housewares Design Awards

-The Housewares Design Awards is an American annual product design award competition focused on the housewares industry.
-The competition was introduced in 2003 by HomeWorld Business, a housewares industry trade publication.
+The Housewares Design Awards was an American annual product design award competition focused on the housewares industry.
+The competition was introduced in 2003 by HomeWorld Business, a housewares industry trade publication, and ran through 2019.
+HomeWorld Business ceased paper publication in 2020 and digital publication in 2021.

-The Housewares Design Awards attracts hundreds of product entries each year.
-These entries are evaluated by an independent panel of judges made up of designers and retailer buyers, a process managed by the Housewares Design Awards LLC.
+The Housewares Design Awards attracted hundreds of product entries each year.
+These entries were evaluated by an independent panel of judges made up of designers and retailer buyers, a process managed by the Housewares Design Awards LLC.

-Contest criteria include unique appearance, functionality, positioning, innovative technology or materials, safety, environmental benefits, emotional appeal, social impact and the ability to meet consumer needs.
+Contest criteria included unique appearance, functionality, positioning, innovative technology or materials, safety, environmental benefits, emotional appeal, social impact and the ability to meet consumer needs.

-Twelve “Best in Category” Awards and three “Best of the Best” awards are presented at the gold, silver and bronze levels.
-The “Green House Design Awards,” which honor eco-friendly housewares products, are also given each year.
+Twelve "Best in Category" Awards and three "Best of the Best" awards were presented at the gold, silver and bronze levels.
+The "Green House Design Awards," which honor eco-friendly housewares products, were also given each year.